PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/ActivateMenuGlitch-Poketch.md

 ### Instructions

-1. Stand in front of a Pokémon center.
+1. Stand in front of the Floaroma Town Pokémon center*.
-2. The Pokémon center you choose cannot have any NPCs blocking the path to the escalator.
+2. Your Pokémon is not following you.
-3. Your Pokémon is not following you.
+3. Open the Pokétch and move the cursor over Fly.
-4. Open the Pokétch and move the cursor over Fly.
+4. Start the program in the game.

-5. Start the program in the game.
+(*This program will work with any Pokémon center that has no NPCs that can block your path to/from the escalator.
+It will not work in the Pokémon league center.)

 The program will attempt to enable the menu glitch.
 Then it will enter the Pokémon center and park in the ideal spot to run the cloning programs.